yaydede/Bootcamp_book/docs/01-intro.md

 **Data Frame**: 2 dimensions (column AND row) and heterogeneous.
 That is every element of the data frame doesn't have to be the same type.
 This is the main difference between a matrix and a data frame.
 Data frames are the most common data structure in any data analysis.
 **List**: 1 dimension and heterogeneous.
 Data can be multiple data structures.
 **Array**: 3+ dimensions and homogeneous.

+## R-Style Guide

+The idea is simple: your R code, or any other code in different languages, should be written in a readable and maintainable style.
+Here is a [blog](https://rpahl.github.io/r-some-blog/r-style-guide/) by Roman Pahl that may help you develop a better styling in your codes.
+(You may find in some chapters and labs that my codes are not following the "good" styling practices.
+I am trying to improve!)

 # Vectors
 Many operations in R make heavy use of vectors.
 Possibly the most common way to create a vector in R is using the `c()` function, which is short for “combine.”
 As the name suggests, it combines a list of elements separated by commas.